Speakers/Chairs SCaH 2025

 Office for Health Improvement and Disparities, Department of Health and Social Care

-Richard Boden is Head of Tobacco Control and Gambling Policy within the Office for Health Improvement and Disparities (OHID) at DHSC.
-Prior to this, he worked at the Department for International Development for over a decade covering a range of international policy and programme issues.
+Richard Boden is Deputy Director for Tobacco and Vapes Policy and Legislation within the Department for Health and Social Care.
+Richard has led on the design and development of the Tobacco and Vapes Bill, and prior to this led on the independent Khan Review.
+Before joining DHSC, he worked at the Department for International Development for over a decade covering a range of international policy and programme issues.

 Hazel Cheeseman